leminlimez/Nugget/documentation.md

   - Descriptor UUIDs and wallpaper IDs will be randomized, preventing overlapping.
   - It is recommended to use these if you are restoring descriptors to collections since this will be more future proof.
 Randomization of IDs is also safer.

-# Batter Files (PosterBoard templates)
+# Batter Files (Templates)
-Batter files are similar to tendies files in that they store the file structure to be restored to PosterBoard.
-They use the same container/descriptor/descriptors folder format as tendies files.
+Batter files are similar to tendies files in that they store the file structure to be restored to a given domain.
+For PosterBoard, they use the same container/descriptor/descriptors folder format as tendies files.
 In addition, they also contain a `config.json` file that tells Nugget what the user can customize.

 ## Header
 Batter files include a header that includes basic information about the batter file.